Youth Organizer Leadership Program

-Young men and women in the Youth Organizing Leadership Program come together to build leadership skills, share youth-led strategies, and gain support for personal, professional and career development goals.
+Young men and women in the Youth Organizer Leadership Program come together to build leadership skills, share youth-led strategies, and gain support for personal, professional and career development goals.

 The six-month program is part of the Positive Youth Justice Initiative: Organizing for a Healthy Justice System, managed by The Center at Sierra Health Foundation.
-The Youth Organizing Leadership Program is about:
+The Youth Organizer Leadership Program is about:

 Learning healing practices and teachings rooted in different cultures.
 Healing is embedded throughout the fabric of the entire program to build a healthy and solid foundation.